OpenRiak/riak_kv/docs/InitialDesignDecisions.md

 Even in those situations, the leveled backend may be more efficient.
 The leveled backed is not efficient for storing small objects (of size 2KB or less).
 In this case it may be worth evaluating other options.

-Use of multi-backend should generally be avoided.
-It may specifically be used to manage multiple expiry schedules across multiple bitcask backends, but not if anti-entropy requirements exist beyond read-repair or if inter-cluster reconciliation is required.
+Use of multi-backend should generally be avoided, unless as a mulit-bitcask backend (e.g. for tiered storage).
+It may also be used to manage multiple expiry schedules across multiple bitcask backends through the backend TTL support; but not if anti-entropy requirements exist beyond read-repair or if inter-cluster reconciliation is required.
 In these cases managing expiry [through the use of the eraser process is preferred](#deleting-data).

 #### Leveled